Simone Moro: Climbing career

 In 2002 he summited three peaks: Mount Vinson, Cho Oyu and Everest; summited three peaks: Broad Peak, Elbrus and Kilimanjaro in 2003, summited Baruntse along a new route and tried Shishapangma and Annapurna in 2004; Batura and Batokshi peaks in 2005, Broad Peak in winter 2006 and 2007.
 In 2005 he achieved the first winter summit of Shishapangma, with Piotr Morawski.
 In 2006 he completed a solo south–north traverse of Everest descending from the top in five hours.

 In 2008 he made (with Hervè Barmasse) the first ascent of Beka Brakai Chhok (6950 m Karakorum).
 The climbing was in pure alpine style and in 43 hours.

 In January 2009 Moro made the first winter ascent of Makalu with Denis Urubko, and in February 2011 the first winter ascent of Gasherbrum II with Denis Urubko and Cory Richards.
-In April 2013, Moro, while climbing Ueli Steck who was preparing for a traverse next spring of Everest and Lhotse, got into an altercation with disgruntled sherpas that according to The Guardian: "... went viral and Steck, wholly blameless in the affair, became severely depressed and disheartened".
+In April 2013, Moro, while climbing with Ueli Steck who was preparing for a traverse next spring of Everest and Lhotse, got into an altercation with disgruntled sherpas that according to The Guardian: "... went viral and Steck, wholly blameless in the affair, became severely depressed and disheartened".
 In February 2016, Moro completed the first winter ascent of Nanga Parbat with Alex Txikon and Ali Sadpara.
 In February 2018, he completed the first winter ascent of Peak Pobeda, Sakha along with fellow Italian mountaineer Tamara Lunger.

 Rescue missions

 In May 2001 he tried to traverse Everest–Lhotse: during an attempt on the wall of Lhotse at 8000 metres he abandoned the climb to search, rescue, and save English alpinist Tom Moores.
 Moro was a recipient of the Fair Play Pierre de Coubertin trophy from UNESCO, the Civilian Gold Medal from Italian president Carlo Azeglio Ciampi and the David A. Sowles Memorial Award from the American Alpine Club.
 Tom Moores recalls his meeting with Moro this way:

-In 2009, he bought a helicopter with his own money to carry out search and rescue operations in the Nepalese Himalayas for Nepalese people.
+In 2013, he bought a helicopter with his own money to carry out search and rescue operations in the Nepalese Himalayas for Nepalese people.
 He has piloted the helicopter several times to rescue alpinists, sherpas, trekkers, and people in remote areas.